KnowledgeAnywhere/FortunaSDK/README.md

 ## Installation and Getting Started

 - You will need Audience and Secret keys for authorization.
 These can be obtained by going to into the admin panel for your lMS and navigating to Site > External API keys.
-- run the cmd `npm i fortunasdk` to get the package.
+- run the cmd `npm i fortunasdk --save` to get the package.
-- The SDK expects the constants `AUDIENCE` and `SECRET` to be present as process variables.
+- The SDK expects the constants `FORTUNA_AUDIENCE` and `FORTUNA_SECRET` to be present as process variables.
+The easiest way to accomplish this is to use an .env file that is loaded via Foreman or dotenv.

+## Usage

+- Placeholder usage.

 ## Issues